bdague324/Training-model/README.md

 # Training model & objective of the tutorial
- Deploying - Training - saving model - having a web page.
+ Deploying - Training - saving model which are able to classify handwritten digits from 0 to 9 - having a web page.

 # Framework